On exact truncation of backward waves in elastrodynamics: Introduction

 To illustrate the basic idea, we consider orthotropic media which assume $c_{13}=c_{23}=0$ throughout this paper; the case when $c_{13}\neq 0$ or $c_{23}\neq 0$ can be analyzed with no technical difficulty.
 Thus, the nonzero elements $c_{ij}$ must satisfy

 where $(C_0)(ii)$ is to avoid the decoupling of $u_1$ and $u_2$.

-Similar to Helmholtz's problem (\ref{eq:helm}), Navier's problem (\ref{eq:gov}) necessarily requires an accurate radiation condition at infinity, which remains absent so far to the author's best knowledege.
+Similar to Helmholtz's problem (\ref{eq:helm}), Navier's problem (\ref{eq:gov}) necessarily requires an accurate radiation condition at infinity, which remains absent so far to the author's best knowledge.
 Even worse, the failure of SRC makes the extension of the aforementioned truncation techniques precarious.
-Specifically, the first technique based on TBC (\ref{eq:tbc1:helm}) fails as variable separations may not work in the first place, let alone the invalidity of SRC.
-The second technique based on TBC (\ref{eq:tbc2:helm}) now faces a new challenging: Green's tensor.
+Specifically, the first technique via a variable-separation based TBC like (\ref{eq:tbc1:helm}) fails as variable separations may not work in the first place, let alone the invalidity of SRC.
+The second technique based on a BIE-based TBC like (\ref{eq:tbc2:helm}) now faces a new challenging: Green's tensor.
 A closed-form of Green's tensor based on $d$-dimensional Fourier transform is trivial \cite{liulam96}.
 However, it remains unclear whether it reveals the true radiation behavior of the scattered field, as Green's tensor needs not to be unique.

 The third technique based on PML now becomes more subtle.
 B\'{e}cache {\it et al.} in \cite{becbonfliton22} rigorously justified the instability of PML in elastrodynamics due to the existence of backward waves, which blow up in the PML.
 They further derived a sufficient condition to ensure the stability of PML, and conjectured its necessity, the proof of which is incomplete yet.
-Appel\"{o} and Kreiss \cite{appkre06} and Savadatti and Guddati \cite{savgud12a,savgud12b} subsequently designed new types of PMLs, which applied only for a limited class of elastic media.
+To try to resolve the instability, Appel\"{o} and Kreiss \cite{appkre06} and Savadatti and Guddati \cite{savgud12a,savgud12b} subsequently designed new types of PMLs, which applied only for a limited class of elastic media.
 Recently, B\'{e}cache\ {\it et al.} \cite{becbonfliton22} developed a half-space matching method to solve Navier's problem (\ref{eq:gov}).
 They applied the simple one-dimensional Fourier transform along four straight lines surrounding the obstacle $D$, proposed rules to capture backward waves, and successfully developed a truncation technique by solving four half-space problems.